Stenerson/pickem/README.md

 ### Selecting Winners

-* Click team to select them as the winner
+* Click a team at the top of the table to select as the winner
-* Click the spread (between teams) to reset the game's winner (will reset to no winner if the game is not over)
+* Click the spread (between teams) to reset the game's winner
+(will reset to no winner if the game is not final)
-* Use the unlock setting to change the outcome of games that have finished (what IF Houston would have won?)
+* Use the unlock setting to change the outcome of games that have finished
+(what IF Houston would have won?)
 * Click the reset button to reset all games

 ### Sorting